-Without secure networks and strict administrative protocols, a business exposes themselves to external and internal threats to their data.
+Without secure networks and strict administrative protocols, businesses expose themselves to external and internal threats to their data.
 Keeping these threats at bay requires a proactive approach to cybersecurity planning and execution.

 Risk assessments help businesses remain agile when combating current and future threats to data security.
-The earlier a business can recognize flaws in their system, the sooner they can devote the time, money, and resources to resolve their issues.
+The earlier they recognize flaws in their system, the sooner they can devote the time, money, and resources to resolve their issues.

 Want to know more about how you can improve your security?
 Check out how to protect your business from phishing attacks.